Adversarial Robustness in One-Stage Learning-to-Defer: Appendix

 \subsubsection{Insurance Company Benchmark (COIL 2000)}

-\paragraph{Setting.}
+\phantomsection \paragraph*{Setting.}

-Both the model and the predictor are implemented using MLP and trained with the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization} for 25 epochs.
-The model is set as a linear layer.
-As experts, we employ four regression MLP, each focusing on different customer segments (demographics, product ownership, high-value customers) and generate predictions using rules and noise; their accuracies are reported in Appendix~\ref{cifar10_exp}.
+The rejector is implemented using an MLP and trained with the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization} for 25 epochs, while the main predictor is a linear layer.
+As experts, we employ four regression MLPs, each focusing on different customer segments (demographics, product ownership, high-value customers) and generating predictions using rules and noise; their accuracies are reported above.
 The consultation costs are set as follows: $\beta_{1}=0$ for the main predictor, and $\beta_2=0.035$, $\beta_3=0.04$, $\beta_4=0.045$ and $\beta_5=0.05$ for the experts.
-Both the baseline method and our method uses a learning rate of $0.005$, while our approach employs a learning rate of $0.01$.
+The baseline method uses a learning rate of $0.005$, while our approach employs a learning rate of $0.01$.
 For the PGD attack, we set $\epsilon=2$, and in our method we additionally use the hyperparameters $\rho=2.75$ and $\nu=0.01$.

-\paragraph{Results.}
+\phantomsection \paragraph*{Results.}

-On the COIL-2000 dataset, our approach has performance exactly similar to the baseline under the clean setting.
-Under the adversarial setting of both untargeted and targeted attacks, our approach outperforms the baseline approach by 4\% and 1\% respectively.
-This further shows that our approach can generalize well across different datasets on regression tasks.
+On the COIL-2000 dataset, our approach remains close to the baseline under the clean setting while improving both attacked RMSE and adversarial deferral loss, suggesting that the method transfers reasonably well across the reported regression benchmarks.